-Additionally, because of the high volume of new originations required to maintain and grow our credit card portfolio balances, we incur much higher marketing costs as a percent of risk weighted assets than most banks.
-This distinction is important to note because these costs naturally drop in a worsening credit environment, as our underwriting models are recalibrated automatically resulting in fewer lending opportunities and less marketing spend.
+Additionally, because of the high volume of new originations required to maintain and grow our credit card portfolio balances, we incur much higher marketing costs as a percent of risk weighted assets than most banks subject to stress testing under the Dodd-Frank Act.
+This distinction is important to note because these costs naturally drop in a worsening credit environment, as our underwriting models are recalibrated to the environment resulting in fewer lending opportunities and less marketing expenses.

-Table 1: Results of Capital One Internal Modeling in the Capital One Severely Adverse Scenario under the DFAST Rules
+Table 1: Results of Capital One Internal Modeling in the Supervisory Severely Adverse Scenario under the DFAST Rules